 Coaching, Safeguarding and Referee Courses

 All courses were understandably suspended following the Coronavirus outbreak.
 Since then Hertfordshire FA have been working closely with FA Education to look at restarting delivery of our Education Courses in line with FA and DCMS COVID-19 Guidance.
-This has involved some considerable adaptations to the way courses are delivered, including additional training for our tutor workforce and amendments to our venues to ensure they are COVID-19 compliant.
-In the meantime there are a number of online options for those looking to gain qualifications or extend thier existing ones.
+This involves considerable adaptations to the way courses are delivered, including additional training for our tutor workforce and amendments to our venues to ensure they are COVID-19 compliant.

 For the latest information on courses and how to ensure your qualifications are up to date, please read our Courses Update.